 - West Virginia: Medical use is allowed.
 Selling for medicinal use is legal.
 Cultivating is illegal.

-- Wisconsin: Medical use is allowed.
+- Wisconsin: Medical use of cannabis oil is allowed.
 Selling and cultivating are felonies.

 - Wyoming: Possession is a misdemeanor.
+Medical use of cannabis oil is allowed.
 Selling and cultivating are illegal.

 The marijuana laws have changed drastically in recent years, so this list is probably going to change (hopefully for the better) rather soon.
 Always check in with your local authority to know the latest laws of your state when it comes to marijuana use, selling and cultivation.